 Heating effects are also of particular importance in accuracy testing of current transformers.
 Where relatively high magnitudes of primary or secondary current, or both, are involved, the test equipment should have sufficient thermal capacity to permit making the necessary measurements without significant heating.
-In making overcurrent accuracy tests, such as for relaying application, care should be exercised to insure that a) the short-time thermal current rating of the transformer under test is not exceeded, and b) self-heating during the measurements does not materially alter the characteristics being measured.
+In making overcurrent accuracy tests, such as for relaying application, care should be exercised to ensure that (1) the short-time thermal current rating of the transformer under test is not exceeded and (2) self-heating during the measurements does not materially alter the characteristics being measured.